 An American soldier in the Vietnam War, assigned to the same battalion as Paul Berlin.
-Bernie Lynn dies after volunteering to clear a tunnel, following Lieutenant Sidney Martin’s orders.
-When he is shot by a Vietcong soldier inside the tunnel, Lynn dies—and his sudden, painful death is one of the key motives for the other soldiers’ agreement to kill Lieutenant Sidney Martin.
+Bernie Lynn dies after going to retrieve the injured Frenchie Tucker from a tunnel, following Lieutenant Sidney Martin’s orders.
+Lynn is also shot by a Vietcong soldier in the tunnel, and like Tucker, he dies from his wounds later.

 The timeline below shows where the character Bernie Lynn appears in Going After Cacciato.
 The colored dots and icons indicate which themes are associated with that appearance.